Synonyms of Green

 • Viridescent plants covered the ground.

-READ More: 30 Synonyms of Canals with Examples and Explanation
+READ More: 30 Synonyms of Treacherous with Examples and Explanation

 17. Fresh (Adjective)